efab17/readme-template/README.md

 1. After all the code was written on GitPod it was pushed to my repository on GitHub.
 2. On the project repository page, the 'settings' option was located.
 3. When the 'settings' option was clicked, I scrolled down until I reached a section which read 'GitHub Pages'
 4. On this section it had a drop down menu to select a branch.
-I clicked on this menu and selected the option 'master' clicked save.
+I clicked on this menu and selected the option 'master' and clicked save.
 5. After saving, I refreshed the page and scrolled backed down to the 'GitHub Pages' section, where a link to my project appeared.

+To run locally:
+1. On the project repository page there is a 'Code' drop down menu.
+2. It gives the option to Clone which provides a url link that allows the project to be worked on without tampering with the original.
+3. Or a Download zip file that can be downloaded onto your respective  work station.

 ## Credits

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+All content was written by the developer.

+### Code
+Most of the code was obtained from Bootstrap's library.
+This was used mostly for responsive elements i.e. contact form, nav bar etc.

 ### Media
 - All images used on the projects page was obtained from google images.
 The direct sources are linked below.